nt246/NTRES6940-data-science/analysis/lesson4-collaboration.md

 In my README, I’ll write:

-`This repo is for my collaborative website.`
+`This repo is for my collaborative project`

 When I save this, notice how it shows up in my Git tab.
 It has a blue “M”: GitHub is already tracking this file, and tracking it line-by-line, so it knows that something is different: it’s Modified with an M.